General

 Services provided by KC Legal

-• Preparation and filing of the liquidation of the company with the trade registry;
+• Preparation and filing of the liquidation of the company with the trade register of the Chamber of commerce.

-• All registrations with the Dutch trade registry;
+• All registrations with the Dutch trade register of the Chamber of Commerce.

 • Drafting shareholders resolution for the turbo liquidation procedure.